5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Implement INNER JOIN to merge `food` and `menu` tables based on `f_id` fields.
-- Group the result by `type` field to calculate the average price based on food type based groups rounded to 2 decimal places.
+- Group the result by `type` field to calculate the average price of food based on food type groups rounded to 2 decimal places.

 **Query:**
 ```sql